DenisPostu/coinsimulator/README.md

 **Requires Node.js.**

 ## Default Strategy
-Buys the top 50 coins, by market cap, spending a total of $100 each week.
-To change the number of coins or the amount spend, edit `strategies/top50.js` or create your own strategy and call it via the `-s` option below.
+By default buys the top 50 coins, by market cap, spending a total of $100 each week.
+To change the number of coins or the amount spend, pass use the command line arguments.

 ## Install
 ```